 TWC’s TX3C automated attendance-tracking functionality was introduced on May 17, 2023.
 The system allows parents and/or caregivers (referred to as “sponsors” in KinderSystems’ applications) to report child care attendance through the following suite of automated products:

-TX3C: KinderConnect—A web-based provider portal that collects child attendance data for providers and state or local Workforce Solutions staff to view.
+TX3C: KinderConnect—A web-based provider portal that collects child attendance data for providers and state or local Workforce Solutions Office staff to view

-TX3C: KinderSign—An application for child care providers’ iPads and Android tablets that makes it easier for a sponsor to enter a child’s attendance status at the child care provider location.
+TX3C: KinderSign—An application for child care providers’ iPads and Android tablets that makes it easier for a sponsor to enter a child’s attendance status at the child care provider location

-TX3C: KinderSmart—A mobile application for iPhones and Android phones that allows sponsors to enter attendance information using a personal smartphone.
+TX3C: KinderSmart—A mobile application for iPhones and Android phones that allows sponsors to enter attendance information using a personal smartphone

 TX3C: KinderBridge—An application programming interface (API) allowing a supported provider Child Care Management System (CCMS) to upload attendance records to TX3C: KinderConnect from the provider’s CCMS.
-The CCMS programs that are currently supported can be found on the website in the Frequently Asked Questions about KinderBridge.
+The CCMS programs that are currently supported can be found on the TX3C.info website in the Frequently Asked Questions about KinderBridge.

-Boards notified all TWC scholarship-accepting child care providers that the new automated attendance-tracking system, which consists of TX3C: KinderConnect, KinderSign, and KinderSmart, became available on May 17, 2023, and that automated attendance collection began on May 17, 2023 (or as soon as the child care provider completed its setup).
+Boards notified all TWC scholarship-accepting child care providers that the automated attendance-tracking system, which consists of TX3C: KinderConnect, KinderSign, and KinderSmart, became available on May 17, 2023, and that automated attendance collection began on May 17, 2023 (or as soon as the child care provider completed its setup).

-On January 5, 2026, Governor Greg Abbott directed TWC and the Texas Health and Human Services Commission (HHSC) to launch investigations into any potential child fraud in the Child Care Services (CCS) program.
+On January 5, 2026, Governor Greg Abbott directed TWC and the Texas Health and Human Services Commission (HHSC) to launch investigations into any potential child care fraud in the Child Care Services (CCS) program.
 Governor Abbott also directed TWC and HHSC to submit a progress report to his office on January 30, 2026, and a final report on fraud investigations and prevention efforts on February 27, 2026.

-On February 27, 2026, TWC and HHSC submitted to Governor Abbott their final report: Child Care Services ProgramProtecting Taxpayer Funds and Ensuring Program Integrity.
-In this final report, TWC noted revisions to attendance-reporting requirements to require sponsors to record both the check-in and the check-out of their children.
+On February 27, 2026, TWC and HHSC submitted to Governor Abbott their final report: Child Care Services Program—Protecting Taxpayer Funds and Ensuring Program Integrity.
+In this final report, TWC noted revisions to attendance-reporting requirements to require sponsors to record both the check-in and the checkout of their children.
 This change will strengthen CCS program integrity and support stronger program controls.

 PROCEDURES: